SondosAbuYounis/higherOrderFunction/README.md

 # Regarding this repo

-This repo is a practice of applyng `JavaScript` in problem solving =)
+This repo is a practice of applying `JavaScript` in problem solving =)

 `see ya later alligator =P`